Footprints Floors Execs Talk Franchise Business Opportunities on Eye on Franchising Podcast

 Lance Graulich, host of “Eye on Franchising,” recently welcomed Footprints Floors Founder Bryan Park and Franchise Development Director Brian Knuth onto his podcast to discuss the flooring industry and the benefits of franchising — including how the business model at Footprints Floors allows Franchise Owners to market and sell their home improvement services with ease.

 The podcast episode, titled How A One-of-a-Kind NO GIMMICK Franchise Framework Guarantees Business Success, opens with a conversation about how Bryan and Brian found their way into the home improvement industry, and how franchising has allowed Footprints Floors to expand.
-Individuals from across the country regularly contact us to express an interest in opening a franchise — and why not?
+Individuals from across the country regularly contact us to express an interest in opening a faith-based, Christian Franchise — and why not?
 We offer Franchise Owners flexibility, support, and a proven framework that’s simplistic in its approach.

 At the beginning of the episode, Bryan explains how Footprints Floors has found success by doing things “a little bit differently.”
 He says, “Our systems that we have in place, the overall model . . . it tweaks all of the old ways of doing things.”
 Some of the “tweaks” our Founder is referring to involve the decision to forego opening showrooms and storefronts as well as encouraging our customers to purchase their own materials.
 “It’s pretty much how like a general contractor runs his business,” Bryan says.
 “He’s not selling trim and windows.
 He tells you where to go buy it and then he puts it in.
 That’s pretty much what we do.”